 Tip #3- Fix Your Flawed Marketing

-Imagine the feeling of being ignored, having calls blocked, or just dealing with lots of objections in the sales process, the reason is your marketing is flawed.
+Imagine the feeling of being ignored, having calls blocked, or just dealing with lots of objections in the sales process.
+This is the reason is your marketing is flawed.
 We cover this at our Road Show, and we might even be coming to a city near you soon.
-Marketing is what’s going to position you, how do you expect to make a sale if you didn’t take the time to pre-qualify your leads from the get-go.
+Marketing is what’s going to position you.
+How do you expect to make a sale if you didn’t take the time to pre-qualify your leads from the get-go?
 If your marketing is flawed in the beginning it’s going to be hard to set the right appointments, otherwise, you’ll end up with people who are just really not interested and whiny pain in the butt prospects, who you don’t want to deal with in the end.

 - Come to this years two-day Road Show (it’s just $99) and discover “7 Steps To 7 Figures For Your MSP: How To Rapidly Achieve Maximum Entrepreneurial Productivity, Profitability And Performace From Your IT Services Business.”
-PLUS you’ll get a full day where we’ll reveal the 5 most powerful digital marketing strategies for MSPs that are working right now.
+Snag one of the last seats in Las Vegas or get virtual (and lifetime) company access to our roadshow.
+We have PLUS you’ll get a full day where we’ll reveal the 5 most powerful digital marketing strategies for MSPs that are working right now.
 Go to: www.ITmarketingRoadshow.com

 - Get 6 Ways To Get More MSP Leads, Appointments And Sales WithOUT Spending A Dime On Marketing.
 Get instant access to the FREE digital download and training video by clicking here.